thuanphat611/Shopology/README.md

 - **Backend/**: Contains the source code for the backend service.
 - **Frontend/**: Contains the source code for the frontend application.

+## Setup Instructions
+- For backend setup, refer to the [Backend README](./Backend/README.md).
+- For frontend setup, refer to the [Frontend README](./Frontend/README.md).